Nation of Islam: Black nationalism and separatism

-The NOI has called for the creation of a separate, sovereign African American nation-state in the southern part of what is currently the United States, with Elijah Muhammad stipulating that the US should financially support this new country for 20 to 25 years.
-This is presented as compensation for the unpaid labor of their enslaved ancestors.
-Farrakhan has also suggested that the countries of Africa should set aside land on that continent for the African diaspora, characterising this as a reparation for the complicity of West African states in the Atlantic slave trade.
-Gardell suggested that any nation-state formed under the Nation's leadership would be theocratic, authoritarian, and totalitarian.
+As compensation for the unpaid labor of their enslaved ancestors, the NOI has called for the creation of a sovereign African American nation state in the Southern United States.
+Elijah Muhammad stipulated that the US should financially support this new country for 20 to 25 years.
+Farrakhan also suggested that the countries of Africa should set aside land on that continent for the African diaspora, characterizing this as a reparation for the complicity of West African states in the Atlantic slave trade.

-Unlike the Garveyites and Rastafari who emphasise links between the African diaspora and Africa itself, Elijah Muhammad and the NOI have instead focused their attention on the African diaspora in the Americas.
-Elijah Muhammad stated that "where as the Black man in Africa is our brother, our central responsibility is with the Black man here in the wilderness of North America".
-The group reject a specifically Pan-African ideology, and rather than treating Africa as a homeland, the Nation's origin myths present Mecca as the original home of African Americans.
-Nation writings portray Africa itself as the least desirable of the Original Asiatic lands, with the scholar of religion Michael Muhammad Knight arguing that Elijah Muhammad "upheld white supremacist tropes" about African cultures.
-The latter for instance complained of Africans' "savage dress and hair styles," forbidding NOI members from imitating them, and stating that it was the Nation's job to "civilize Africa".
+Rejecting Pan-Africanism, the NOI focuses on African Americans rather than emphasising links between Africa and the African diaspora.
+Elijah Muhammad stated that "where as [sic] the Black man in Africa is our brother, our central responsibility is with the Black man here in the wilderness of North America".
+The NOI's origin myths present Mecca, not Africa, as the original home of African Americans, and its writings portray Africa itself as the least desirable of the Original Asiatic lands.
+The scholar of religion Michael Muhammad Knight argued that Elijah Muhammad "upheld white supremacist tropes" about African cultures.
+Muhammad, for instance, complained of Africans' "savage dress and hair styles", adding that it was the Nation's job to "civilize Africa".